Architecture of Mesopotamia: Decoration

 As time went on, however, later Assyrian architects began to shake themselves free of Babylonian influence, and to use stone as well as brick.
 The walls of Assyrian palaces were lined with sculptured and coloured slabs of stone, instead of being painted as in Chaldea.
 Three stages may be traced in the art of these bas-reliefs: it is vigorous but simple under Ashurnasirpal II, careful and realistic under Sargon II, and refined but wanting in boldness under Ashurbanipal.

 In Babylonia, in place of the bas relief, there is greater use of three-dimensional figures in the round – the earliest examples being the statues from Girsu, that are realistic if somewhat clumsy.
 The paucity of stone in Babylonia made every pebble precious, and led to a high perfection in the art of gem-cutting.
 Two seal-cylinders from the age of Sargon of Akkad are among the best examples of their kind.
 One of the first remarkable specimens of early metallurgy to be discovered by archaeologists is the silver vase of Entemena.
 At a later epoch, great excellence was attained in the manufacture of such jewellery as earrings and bracelets of gold.
 Copper, too, was worked with skill; indeed, it is possible that Babylonia was the original home of copper-working.

 The people were famous at an early date for their embroideries and rugs.
 The forms of Assyrian pottery are graceful; the porcelain, like the glass discovered in the palaces of Nineveh, was derived from Egyptian models.
 Transparent glass seems to have been first introduced in the reign of Sargon.
 Stone, clay and glass were used to make vases, and vases of hard stone have been dug up at Girsu similar to those of the early dynastic period of Egypt.

 Urban planning

-The Sumerians were the first society to construct the city itself as a built and advanced form.
-They were proud of this achievement as attested in the Epic of Gilgamesh, which opens with a description of Uruk—its walls, streets, markets, temples, and gardens.
-Uruk itself is significant as the centre of an urban culture which both colonized and urbanized western Asia.
+The Sumerians were the first society to conceive and construct the city as a planned construct.
+That they were proud of this achievement is attested to in the Epic of Gilgamesh which opens with a description of Uruk—its massive walls, streets, markets, temples, and gardens.
+Uruk became the template of an urban culture which spread throughout Western Asia via colonization and conquest, and more generally as societies became larger and more sophisticated.